We’ve selected six of the best El Chaltén hiking trails, showcasing the finest Andean vistas around Argentina’s trekking capital

 Duration: 6-7 hours

 This is the classic El Chaltén hiking trail and also the most popular.
 If you can only do one hike here, do this one.
-There are two trailheads at El Chaltén, both of which begin with an hour’s steep climb before reaching Mirador Torre and the first vista west towards the icy spire of Cerro Torre at 3,128m (10,262ft).
+There are two trailheads at El Chaltén, both of which begin with an hour’s uphill climb to Mirador Torre, the first vista west towards the icy spire of Cerro Torre at 3,128m (10,262ft).

 The trail continues along the Río Fitz Roy to the glacial lake of Laguna Torre.
 If it’s not too windy you can continue along the lake’s northern shore to reach Mirador Maestri with unrivalled views of the tower.